 Sautéed Green Beans

 Whether you’re preparing a weeknight dinner or hosting a holiday gathering, these crisp and crunchy green beans will leave your guests wanting more.
 The best part?
 There’s no need for blanching—say goodbye to unnecessary steps and soggy green beans!
 Sautéed green beans are versatile, affordable, and an excellent side dish.
-When they’re slightly charred, they bring out the vegetable’s natural flavours.
-The slight caramelization also deepens the flavour.
+When they’re slightly charred, they bring out the vegetable’s natural flavors.
+The slight caramelization also deepens the flavor.
 This recipe requires a handful of ingredients and comes together super fast.

 Ingredients